solana-program/program-metadata/README.md

 npx @solana-program/program-metadata write <seed> <program-id> <file> [options]
 ```

-- `<seed>`: e.g. "idl", "scurity" as standard or anything else you want to use for other data
+- `<seed>`: e.g. "idl", "security" as standard or anything else you want to use for other data
 - `<program-id>`: The program's address
 - `<file>`: Path to the metadata or IDL file (JSON, YAML, TOML, etc.)
-- `<url>`: Optionally point to a URL containing the metadat
+- `<url>`: Optionally point to a URL containing the metadata
 - `<account>`: Optionally point to an account address to upload (creates an "external" data source).
 See also: --`account-offset` and `--account-length`

 #### Fetch Metadata